webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 In the case of purely decorative images, images used for tracking adverts, or any other image that a user wouldn’t be expected to be interested in or interact with, you should set the <code>alt</code> attribute to be empty.
 This does not mean omitting the attribute but setting <code>alt=""</code>.
 This is because of a tactic screen readers have used to help their users cope with very inaccessible pages.
 When an image doesn’t have an <code>alt</code> attribute, especially when it’s part of a link, the screen reader reads the URL of the image to the user.
 This is so they can guess what the image is from the URL, for example if the image is named something like <code>add_to_cart.gif</code>.
 Therefore, you should set <code>alt=""</code> on images that you know the user won’t be interested in, so that screenreaders won’t read out ''every'' image’s URL, which could be rather frustrating for the screen reader user.

 Not all forms of content are as simple as an image.
-More complex media like Flash (Flash files can be whole web sites in themselves) or movies require more complex descriptions.
+More complex media like Flash (Flash files can be whole websites in themselves) or movies require more complex descriptions.
 The most recent versions of Flash allow you to provide text alternatives for the items within the Flash movie, just like in HTML.

 ===Defining interaction===